 Most business transfer agents have a website with an online directory of businesses for sale.

-Still debating whether or not to buy a business?
+Still debating whether to buy an existing business?

-Your appointed accountant and solicitor will carry out due diligence checks, but we recommend that you write your own list of questions to ask the seller.
+Your appointed accountant and solicitor will carry out due diligence checks, but we recommend that you write your own list of questions to ask the seller too.
+The more you research and gather information, the better informed your decision to buy a business will be.

 Most buyers choose to ask these questions during a business viewing, but you could also ask them during the negotiation stage or when reviewing the business’s financial information.